 - Size: 6 x 4 x 3 cm;

-- Weight: 71g with battery and without waterproof case;
+- Weight: 71g with battery and without a waterproof case;

 Blackview Hero 1 review – final words

 This camera has a very good build quality and more than decent image quality, much better the other Chinese quadcopter cameras that I tested.
-With extremely generous accessory pack and 2k video resolution, this camera can be used during any sport activities (including scuba diving).
-The AV-out, lightweight design and high frame rate (up to 60 at 1080P) makes the Hero1 the perfect quadcopter camera for aerial filming and first person view flights.
+With an extremely generous accessory pack and 2k video resolution, this camera can be used during any sports activities (including scuba diving).
+The AV-out, lightweight design, and high frame rate (up to 60 at 1080P) make the Hero1 the perfect quadcopter camera for aerial filming and first-person view flights.

-The Blackview Hero1 is now in a good promotion, with 27% off, and can be ordered for only $116.99 on BG’s website from here.
-Usually when I order a new product, I always search for the spare parts that I might need in the feature for it.
-For the Blackview Hero1 I (aka DV800A) I found it very useful to order also: one spare battery, lens cap and USB AV-out cable that is required to connect the camera to the quadcopter’s FPV system.
+The Blackview Hero1 is now in a good promotion, with 27% off, and can be ordered for only $116.99 on BG’s website.
+Usually, when I order a new product, I always search for the spare parts that I might need in the feature for it.
+For the Blackview Hero1 I (aka DV800A) I found it very useful to order also: one spare battery, lens cap, and USB AV-out cable that is required to connect the camera to the quadcopter’s FPV system.

 Blackview Hero1 package includes:

 - 2K sports action camera with 30m waterproof case